graphprompt/graphprompt-web/index.md

 ---
-title: All in One —— Multi-Task Prompting for GN
+title: All in One —— Multi-Task Prompting for GNN
 feature_text: |
-  ## Multi-Task Prompting
+  ## ProG
   We propose a multi-task prompting approach for graph models, which enables the smooth integration of NLP's prompting concept into graph tasks.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Allinone is  a multi-task prompting approach for graph models, which enables the smooth integration of NLP's prompting concept into graph tasks. "